Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 - How to analyze data and perform data engineering tasks using Snowpark and native Snowflake SQL
 - How to use the new vector datatype in Snowflake
-- How to use the 'E5-base-v2' text embeding model to vecotrize your data for use in Retrieval Augmented Generation
+- How to use the 'E5-base-v2' text embedding model to vectorize your data for use in Retrieval Augmented Generation
 - How to use Snowflake Cortex COMPLETE to invoke an LLM to answer natural language questions, using Retrieval Augmented Generation
 - How to create Streamlit application that uses the vectorized repair manuals and repair logs for inference based on user input